 Five Camping Essentials For the Xela to Lake Atitlan Trek

-Although Monte Verde Tours provide a sleeping bag and sleeping mat, we highly recommend these other bits of camping equipment.
+Although Monte Verde Tours provide a sleeping bag and sleeping mat, we highly recommend these bits of camping equipment.

 Xela to Lake Atitlan Bus